Next Generation Air Transportation System: Navigation

-Using the Wide Area Augmentation System, instrument-rated pilots now can land at airports where it was previously impossible using just GPS.
+Using the Wide Area Augmentation System, instrument-rated pilots can land using GPS at airports where it was previously impossible.
+WAAS enhances the accuracy and integrity of position estimates.
 At an airport where a ground-based Instrument Landing System (ILS) may be out of service, PBN approach procedures serve as a backup.
 The FAA will seldom, if ever, install a new ILS, opting instead for PBN approach procedures, which save money.
+More than 150,000 aircraft in the NAS are equipped with WAAS, and more than 4,900 published WAAS procedures serve approximately 2,500 airports.

-The FAA is working to cut costs by reducing the amount of ground-based navigation infrastructure, which will remain as alternative in case of satellite service disruptions.
-The VOR minimum operational network and NextGen distance measuring equipment are the two sources that provide navigation resiliency.
+The FAA is decreasing the ground-based navigation infrastructure, which will remain as an alternative in case of satellite service disruptions.
+The VOR minimum operational network and NextGen distance measuring equipment (DME) will provide navigation resiliency.
+The NAS needs at least 126 new DME stations for maximum benefits, and the FAA will replace 50 stations with limited performance to support en route flights across the nation and terminal traffic at 62 busy locations.
+In 2024, the FAA built nine new DME stations, bringing the total number to 19.
+Deployment of all stations is scheduled to be completed in 2035.
+At the same time, 100 DME stations unneeded for resiliency may be decommissioned, which would reduce operating costs.

 In response to recommendations from the aviation community through RTCA's NextGen Mid-Term Implementation Task Force, the FAA began integrating PBN procedures to improve air traffic flow for 11 metroplexes, which are metropolitan areas where crowded airspace serve the needs of multiple airports.
 Through collaboration with the NextGen Advisory Committee, the FAA completed its projects at Atlanta, Charlotte, Cleveland-Detroit, Denver, Houston, Las Vegas, Northern California, North Texas, South Central Florida, Southern California, and Washington, D.C.
 Additionally, the FAA redesigned airspace incorporating PBN for 29 busy airports not meeting Metroplex program criteria.

-PBN procedures also reduced oceanic separation standards laterally and longitudinally from 100 nautical miles to 30 nmi.
-PBN improved lateral separation standards for approaches at airports with closely spaced parallel runways from 4,300 feet to 3,600 feet in 2013, and an equivalent lateral spacing operations standard enabled through PBN gives extra flexibility at airports for extra departures.
+PBN procedures also reduced oceanic separation standards laterally and longitudinally from 100 to 30 nautical miles.
+PBN improved lateral separation standards for approaches at airports with closely spaced parallel runways from 4,300 feet to 3,600 feet in 2013, and an equivalent lateral spacing operations standard enabled through PBN gives flexibility at some airports to handle more departures.

 A rule change in 2015 allowed pilots to use a PBN approach procedure to take a shorter path to the runway more frequently.
-Aircraft can safely and efficiently land at certain airports with parallel runways without receiving directions from air traffic controllers monitoring them on radar.
-The FAA implemented a national standard in 2016 for that capability, which is known as Established on RNP.
+Aircraft can safely and efficiently land during simultaneous operations at certain airports with parallel runways without receiving directions from air traffic controllers monitoring them on radar.
+The FAA implemented a national standard in 2016 for this capability, which is known as Established on RNP.
+EoR is in use at Denver International Airport, George Bush Intercontinental Airport in Houston, and Los Angeles International Airport.